 How Often Do VA Loans Close?

-VA Loans | Reichert Mortgage Team Can Help
+VA Loan Program | Reichert Mortgage Team Can Help

 At the Reichert Mortgage Team, our experts will help you successfully navigate the home buying process so you know that you are in great hands.
 Whether you’re a buyer or seller or simply have questions about VA loans and how they can impact the mortgage process, contact us today.
-We are here to serve our neighbors in the incredible community of Colorado Springs, Falcon, Peyton, and more.
+We are here to serve our neighbors in the incredible city of Colorado Springs, Falcon, Peyton, and more.